matteobertuzzi/restaurant-recommendation-system/README.md

 # Restaurant Recommendation System

-The **Restaurant Recommendation System** is an interactive and dynamic web application designed to help users discover new dining spots based on their preferences.
-It offers a simple and intuitive interface where users can either type the name of a restaurant they enjoy or select one from a predefined list.
-The app seamlessly integrates with a backend API built with Flask, which processes the input and provides personalized restaurant recommendations.
+The Restaurant Recommendation System is a web app that helps users find new restaurants based on their preferences.
+Users can either type the name of a restaurant they like or choose from a list of popular options.
+The app works with a backend API built using Flask, which processes the input and gives personalized restaurant suggestions.

-This project combines the power of React on the frontend with Flask on the backend to deliver a modern and efficient recommendation engine.
-It’s perfect for food enthusiasts who are looking for new places to dine and try out, based on their restaurant preferences.
+This project uses React for the frontend and Flask for the backend to provide a smooth and efficient recommendation system.
+It’s a great tool for food lovers who want to discover new dining spots based on their restaurant preferences.

 ## Features